 The Year and a Day class offers an eclectic and unbiased overview of the various Traditions of contemporary witchcraft and neopagan practices.
 The focus is on common elements and themes among the Earth-based spiritualities.
 The study is oriented toward the needs of those who are early in their explorations of pagan spirituality, but may have value to anyone who is looking for a global view of these modern versions of ancient practices.
-The link above goes to the syllabus and course schedule that is handed out in the first class.

 While completing the Year and a Day course is a prerequisite of initiation into Lyceum, there is no expectation of that happening.
 Lyceum’s focus is on teaching.
 Most of those who complete the Year and a Day class find other groups that better fit their personal spiritual paths.

-The The Ordination Study Group uses an eclectic approach to learning how to minister within the context of Earth-based spiritualities.
+The Ordination Study Group uses an eclectic approach to learning how to minister within the context of Earth-based spiritualities.
 Entry into this advanced study requires completion of the Year and a Day course, initiation into Lyceum of Trees, and maintaining a dues-paying membership in Lyceum ($20/yr).
 This is a three year course.
 The anticipated result is a new member of the pagan clergy who has same kind of competencies and skills as the priests, ministers, and rabbis of mainstream Christian and Jewish faiths.